 If you’ve decided you want to ride a horse, you’re going to need to purchase all of the necessary tack and gear.
 Some people use these words interchangeably, but they aren’t actually the same thing.
-Tack applies more to items you need to actually ride, including a saddle, bridle, bit, stirrups, reins, cinch, blanket/saddle pad, spurs, etc. Gear, on the other hand, usually refers to the items you need to keep your horse comfortable and groomed, such as brushes, feed buckets, etc. Basically, if it’s used in riding, it’s tack, while if it’s used in the stables, it’s gear.
+Tack applies more to items you need to actually ride, including a horse saddle rack, bridle, bit, stirrups, reins, cinch, blanket/saddle pad, spurs, etc. Gear, on the other hand, usually refers to the items you need to keep your horse comfortable and groomed, such as brushes, feed buckets, etc. Basically, if it’s used in riding, it’s tack, while if it’s used in the stables, it’s gear.

 - Horse Tack Check – another good list of tack items